kmalakoff/knockback-todos-app/README.md

 ])
 ```

-and then lazy fetching them (which creates them on the first run):
+and then lazy fetching them (which creates them if they don't exist):
 ```coffeescript
 # Load the prioties late to show the dynamic nature of Knockback with Backbone.ModelRef
 _.delay((->